gcornetta/piwrapper/README.md

 </figure>

 <p align="justify">
-The following subsections are dedicated to describe in detail the hardware and software architecture of a **NEWTON** Fab Lab that has been developed during the development, staging and production phases of the project.
+The following subsections are dedicated to describe in detail the hardware and software architecture of a <b>NEWTON</b> Fab Lab that has been developed during the development, staging and production phases of the project.
 </p>

 <a name="software-architecture"></a>